surgiollc/laroute/readme.md

 # Laroute

+Fork of (aaronlord/laroute)[https://github.com/aaronlord/laroute/pull/95], which updates the seemingly dead package to the current version of Laravel.
+It's recommended to use (https://github.com/tightenco/ziggy)[https://github.com/tightenco/ziggy] instead.

 [Laravel](http://laravel.com/) has some pretty sweet [helper functions](http://laravel.com/docs/helpers#urls) for generating urls/links and its auto-json-magic makes it building APIs super easy.
 It's my go-to choice for building single-page js apps, but routing can quickly become a bit of a pain.

 Wouldn't it be amazing if we could access our Laravel routes from JavaScript?